 Design needs to be holistic, covering macro to micro and in between aspects of our built environment.
-This includes from Metropolis, City, Districts, Complexes, Building to Interiors, and involves disciplines of City Planning, Urban Design, Architecture and Interior Design.
-It also involves multiple building professions and stakeholders such as various Engineering disciplines, Technology, Contracting, Building Materials, etc. The participation and support from Policy Makers in the government is key to success, and, in order to success seamless cooperation and identification of communication gaps is important.
+This includes from Metropolis, City, Districts, Complexes, Building to Interiors, and of City Planning, disciplines Urban Design, involves Architecture and Interior Design.
+It also involves multiple building professions and stakeholders such as various Engineering disciplines, Technology, Contracting, Buildina Materials, etc. The participation and support from Policy Makers in the government is key to success, and, in order to success seamless cooperation and identification of communication gaps is important.